 By Example: Take a Look

-I’ve gathered a number of sample style guides for your review.
-As you will notice, they range from simple, three- to four-page Word docs generated by small independent schools to ginormous tomes that are created to feed university machines.
+I’ve gathered a number of other style guides for your review.
+As you will notice, they range from simple, three- to four-page Word docs to ones with greater content and depth.

 Don’t Forget the Web

 You might want to include specific website rules, such as the maximum number of words on a page, positioning and size of the school logo, permitted RGB colors, standardized link formats, etc. For some of you, your web developer will already have many of these guidelines built into your template.